Please note: Due to COVID-19 all 2020-21 Gallery Exhibitions have been postponed.

 October 13, 2020 at 7pm

-Click this link to Register for Tim McDonald's Talk
+This event has passed.
+Click this link to view a recording of Tim McDonald’s Talk

 Tim McDonald treats painting as a sensorial language and sees paintings as the signs that translate experience.
 Form, color, and improvisatory mark-making act in tandem to create evocative paintings that aspire to an ambient, allover ecstatic sort of song.